 Pricing and Positioning Strategy

-Your pricing and positioning strategy will be determined by many factors, including your target market, USP, and the overall goals of your marketing plan.
+Your pricing and positioning strategy will be determined by many factors, including your target market, USP, and the overall goals of your law firm’s marketing plan.

 Your positioning strategy will determine how you present your prices to prospective clients.
 Do you want to be seen as the premium option, the value option, or the low-cost option?